African Things To Do

 One base area is safer and easier than many stops

-• Plan daytime schedules
+• Prioritize daylight schedules

-Avoid unnecessary night movement
+Avoid unnecessary night movement; plan buffer time

 • Respect local culture

-Dress modestly and ask before photographing people
+Dress modestly and be polite; ask before photographing people

 • Keep documents secure